 1924 The Student Prince opens at the Jolson Theatre in New York.
 The show, based on the play Old Heidelberg, has a book and lyrics by Dorothy Donnelly with a score by Sigmund Romberg.
 Tunes include the "Drinking Song."
 In the story, a prince falls in love with a waitress.
 It stars Howard Marsh and Ilse Marvenga.

 1979 Martin Sherman’s play about homosexuals in the Nazi concentration camps, Bent, opens at the New Apollo Theatre.
 Richard Gere stars as a gay man who is also a Jew.
 Other cast members include David Marshall Grant and David Dukes.
-The show will run for 241 performances.
+The show runs for 241 performances.

-1985 The Mystery of Edwin Drood, adapted from the Charles Dickens novel by Rupert Holmes, opens on Broadway tonight at the Imperial Theatre.
+1985 The Mystery of Edwin Drood, adapted from the Charles Dickens novel by Rupert Holmes, opens on Broadway at the Imperial Theatre.
 The show ran for free in Central Park over the previous summer.
-Dickens never wrote an ending to his novel, and because of this, the responsibility of choosing an ending falls to the audience each night.
-The cast includes Betty Buckley, George Rose, Donna Murphy and George N. Martin.
+Dickens never finished his novel, and because of this, the responsibility of choosing an ending falls to the audience each night.
+The cast includes Betty Buckley, George Rose, Donna Murphy, and George N. Martin.

-1999 Audra McDonald received her fourth Tony Award nomination — and first for Leading Actress in a Musical — for the Lincoln Center Theater production of Marie Christine, which opens today.
+1999 Audra McDonald receives her fourth Tony Award nomination—and first for Leading Actress in a Musical—for the Lincoln Center Theater production of Marie Christine, opening at the Vivian Beaumont Theater.
 The musical was written especially for McDonald by Michael John LaChiusa.
-An ambitious musical adaptation of the Greek tragedy, Medea, Marie Christine ran on Broadway for just 42 performances and received five Tony Award nominations.
+An ambitious musical adaptation of the Greek tragedy, Medea, Marie Christine runs on Broadway for just 42 performances and receives five Tony Award nominations.

 2004 Amon Miyamoto becomes the first Japanese director to stage a major musical on Broadway with the opening of Roundabout Theatre Company's revival of Pacific Overtures at Studio 54, starring B.D.
 Wong and two members of the original 1976 production, Sab Shimono and Alvin Y. F. Ing.